janssen-io/silverbullet-external-libraries/test-space/SETTINGS.md

 This page contains some configuration overrides for SilverBullet.
 A list of configs and their documentation [[!silverbullet.md/SETTINGS|can be found here]].

 To update the [[!silverbullet.md/Libraries|libraries]] specified below, run {[Libraries: Update]}
+To update the external libraries, run : {[External Libraries: Update]}

 ```yaml
 indexPage: "[[index]]"